 Author Self-Archiving Policy

-As JRE is an Open Access journal authors are entitled to make their article publicly available according to the terms of the CC BY licence through a choice of either a) Creative Commons Attribution or b) Creative Commons Attribution-Non-Commercial-No Derivs.
+As JRE is an Open Access journal authors are entitled to make their article publicly available according to the terms of the CC BY licence through Creative Commons Attribution-Non-Commercial No-Derivatives 4.0 International License.

 Re-use guidelines for open-access content